 Nasal sprays may help treat nasal allergy and cold symptoms.
-Sprays that are used to treat cold symptoms are available in two forms:
+Sprays that are used to treat these cold symptoms are available in three forms:

 - Decongestant nasal sprays.
 These nasal sprays are available over-the-counter and by prescription.
 They help to clear nasal passages by causing blood vessels in the lining of the nose to narrow, shrinking swollen tissue in the nose and sinuses.
 These nasal sprays should not be used for more than three days, depending on the medication, in order to prevent worsening of cold symptoms.
 When cold symptoms do worsen after using nasal sprays, it's called a "rebound effect."

 - Salt-water solutions.
 These saline nasal sprays are available over-the-counter to relieve mild congestion, loosen mucus, and prevent crusting.
 They contain no medication and can be used as frequently as needed without causing additional problems.

 - Steroid nasal sprays.
 These steroid nasal sprays are available both over-the-counter and by prescription.
 They are approved for relief of allergy symptoms, but are sometimes used to help with the congestion of a sinus infection.

 How Do You Use Nasal Sprays?